 4. Use security staff or Western Australian Police Officers to remove a person, and progress to prosecution if warranted.

 5. Exclude the person from entry to the Library and Museum (temporarily or permanently).
-A person who enters any City of Belmont Library and Museum while they are under a exclusion notice is trespassing and may be removed by security staff or Western Australian Police officers.
+A person who enters any City of Belmont Library and Museum while they are under an exclusion notice is trespassing and may be removed by security staff or Western Australian Police officers.